is-the-bench-arch-safe

 There’s a whole lot more to this “tiny tweak” than meets the eye.

-It’s as if the bench press arch has turned into the gym’s most popular and controversial topic.
+It’s as if the bench press arch has become the gym’s hottest—and most controversial—topic.

 Some weightlifting enthusiasts swear by it, arguing it’s the key to boosting strength and avoiding injuries.